 Paddlefish prefer the open waters of free flowing, un-channelized large rivers.
-In South Dakota, they also occupy the large impoundments and free-flowing reaches of the Missouri River in South Dakota.
-In open water they feed on plankton.
+In South Dakota, they also occupy the large impoundments and free-flowing reaches of the Missouri River.
+They feed on plankton.

 The paddlefish has a tubular shaped body with a large paddle-shaped snout.
-The body lack scaled and teeth and the tail (caudal) fin is forked and unequally divided.
+They lack scales and teeth and the tail (caudal) fin is forked and unequally divided.

 Gavins Point Dam Seasons:

-A limited number of licenses are available to both residents and nonresidents to either snag or use archery equipment to take on of these large fish between Gavins Point Dam and the Big Sioux River.
+A limited number of licenses are available to both residents and nonresidents to either snag or use archery equipment to take on of these large fish between Gavins Point Dam and the Big Sioux River during the month of October.

 Lake Francis Case Season:

-A limited number of licenses are available for residents only to snag one of these large fish.
+A limited number of licenses are available for residents only to snag a paddlefish during the month of May.

 Proud Angler Qualifications: